 We expect all members of our school community to treat people and property with consideration and respect.
 We value good manners and the development of a strong moral code.
 It is important to understand that rights come in partnership with responsibilities.
 We believe that members of our community should demonstrate pride in our school in their appearance and behaviour.
 Our school is a place where all members of our community want to be.

 Our Educational Philosophy

 We believe that every child is entitled to an exciting and stimulating curriculum.
 The learning experience and environment we provide should be creative, challenging, relevant and forward thinking.
 Children enter Southcott positively with natural enthusiasm and curiosity.
 It is important that we harness and nurture this excitement and appetite for learning so that they take this forward in their lives and become lifelong learners.
 Essentially, children need to feel a sense of achievement and enjoyment every day in school.

 We value high standards in teaching and learning and believe that children should be motivated to take an active role in their own learning.
 Children should know how to learn as well as acquire knowledge and skills.
 We celebrate achievement, in all its forms, and have high expectations for all children.
-Whilst we value academic progress and we aim for the highest personal standards, we also believe that it is our duty to support and promote children’s social, emotional and physical development which are central to their good mental health and well-being.
+Whilst we value academic progress and we aim for the highest personal standards, we also believe that it is our duty to support and promote children’s spiritual, social, emotional and physical development which are central to their good mental health and well-being.

 We believe that children must feel secure and well-cared for in order to learn effectively.
 As well as valuing themselves they must feel valued, to feel that they can achieve so that they can move on to the next phase of their education ready, excited and motivated to learn.
 We value effort and believe that children should feel safe to make mistakes and to accept errors and misunderstandings as a positive part of the learning process.
 At Southcott, developing a growth mindset is central to our educational philosophy.